shiv19/shiv19.github.io/about.md

 Hi!
 I'm Shiva Prasad, A Tech Enthusiast from India.

-### More Information

 I'm currently working as Lead Software Developer at Bfit Technologies, and Technology and Product Lead at Jyopal Technologies.

-### Contact me
+### You can hire me for consultation regarding NativeScript

 [sp@shiv19.com](mailto:sp@shiv19.com)

+## Testimonials

+> “It was great working with Shiva.
+He did some Nativescript consultation for me
+> and he solve every single one of my doubts/problems.
+He really knows what he’s
+> talking about and he expresses it with the right words.
+I will happily work
+> with him again!” -Miguel Cabral.
+Co-founder Pequeño Cuervo